gautam5692/Python-Projects/README.md

 - **Project 2 – Guess the Number**
   A game where a random number is generated between 0 and 100.
 The player keeps guessing until the correct number is found.
 The total number of attempts is displayed.

+- **Todo App**
+  A user-friendly to-do application that allows you to add, delete, modify, and list tasks.
+All to-dos are stored in a JSON file, ensuring they are easily accessible for future use.

 - **Mega Project 1 – Jarvis Personal Assistant**
   A voice- and text-based personal assistant using Python and the Google Gemini AI API.
 It can open desktop apps, perform web searches, and respond to queries.